nvim-lua/neovim-ui/README.md

-# nvim-ui
+# neovim-ui

-nvim-ui is a semi-official prototype for what will become neovim's new UI module.
+neovim-ui is a semi-official prototype for what will become neovim's new UI module.
 This effort was started because it was observed that numerous plugin authors were duplicating the same boilerplate code while creating UI elements.
 This not only increases duplication of effort, but leads to inconsistent UI elements across plugins.
 The goal of this module is to: